 In addition to 17.02, the following Recognized Holidays are observed in the respective Provinces:

-Ontario Civic Holiday, Family Day Saskatchewan Family Day, Saskatchewan Day Manitoba Louis Riel Day New Brunswick New Brunswick Day Nova Scotia, Prince Edward Island Natal Day where applicable in the locality; otherwise the first Monday in August.
-Newfoundland and Labrador Civic Holiday (St. John's Regatta Day in locality)
+New Brunswick New Brunswick Day Nova Scotia, Prince Edward Island Natal Day where applicable in the locality; otherwise the first Monday in August.

 Double (2) time shall be paid for hours worked on the Holidays recognized in this Agreement.